jupiter/node-mappable/README.md

 util.inherits(MyClass, require('to-view-object').Base);
 ```

-If your class already inherits from something else, consider wrapping it within
+(If your class already inherits from something else, consider wrapping it within
-a class that inherits from Base, or wrap instances using ViewContext.
+a class that inherits from Base, or wrap instances using ViewContext.)

-###  Define the mappings and transforming operations
+###  Define the mappings

 ```javascript
 MyClass.prototype.__defineViewOps__({